dkadyrov/courses/content/Introduction to Python/Lectures/lecture1.md

     - **insert()** to insert an item at a specified index.
     - **remove()** to remove an item from the list.
     - **pop()** to remove an item at a specified index.
-- Lists can also be indexed and sliced like strings through the use of square brackets \texttt{[]}
+- Lists can also be indexed and sliced like strings through the use of square brackets `[]`
 - There are many more methods available for lists available in the Python documentation at [Python Lists](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)

 The following code demonstrates some of the methods available for lists: